greenelab/meta-review/manuscript.md

 However, inviting wide authorship brought many technical and social challenges such as how to fairly distribute credit, coordinate the scientific content, and collaboratively manage extensive reference lists.
 The manuscript writing process we developed using the Markdown language, the GitHub platform, and our new Manubot tool for automating manuscript generation addresses these challenges.

+Manubot supports citations by adding a persistent identifier like a Digital Object Identifier (DOI) or PubMed Identifier (PMID) directly in the text so that large groups of authors do not have to coordinate reference lists.
+When text is changed, Manubot automatically updates the manuscript's web page so that all authors can read and edit from the latest version.
+Because manuscripts are created from GitHub repositories, Manubot supports a workflow where all edits are reviewed and discussed, ensuring that the collaborative text has a cohesive style and message and that authors receive precise credit for their work.
+These and other features provide support an open collaborative writing process that is not feasible with other writing platforms.

 ## Manubot contribution workflow {#contribution-workflow}

 There are many existing collaborative writing platforms.